cjneely10/EukMetaSanity/INSTALLATION.md

 ### Updating from existing installation

+Prior to updating to the most recent version of this software, users should edit their `~/.bashrc` file and remove old EukMetaSanity-related export and `PATH` update statements.
+Additionally, remove old database directories.
+Next, restart your shell.

-Update this repository:
+Then, either update this repository:

 ```shell
 git restore .
 git pull
 ```

-And then run the installation script:
+Or clone it (as described above), and then run the installation script:
 ```shell
 ./INSTALL.sh -t <num-threads> --upgrade
 ```

-Note that prior versions of EukMetaSanity modified your `~/.bashrc` file.
-You may wish to remove these modifications

 ## Installing dependencies